reddio-com/itachi/docs/genesis.md

 folder.
 The genesis is defined in the form of a JSON file containing the
 following:

-- contract_classes: list of tuples containing the class hash and the class.
-The class can be provided in two formats:
+- contract_classes: list of maps containing the class hash and the class.
-  - An object containing a field "path" with the path to the compiled class from the root of the repository and a field "version" to indicate which cairo version this class belongs to (0 or 1).
-Example:
-    `{ "path": "cairo-contracts/NoValidateAccount.json", "version": 0 }`
-  - The whole serialized class
-- contracts: list of tuples containing the contract address and the associated class hash.
+- contracts: list of maps containing the contract address and the associated class hash.
 - storage: list of tuples containing the storage key and the storage value.
   Please note that the storage key is itself a tuple, containing the contract